WindJammer6/35.-Star-Wars-Reinforcement-Learning/README.md

 They move at the same speed as the RL agent initially, but I quickly realised it took too long for the RL agent to learn since it was too difficult, hence I halved their speeds.

 Simple reward function of, if a Separatists ship is adjacent to the RL agent, the RL agent will be penalised/takes damage.
+Later improved it as I realised the reward function was too sparse, and to make the reward signals denser, introduced the idea of the planets emitting a positive reward halo (across the map, decays with distance) once it enters the vision of the RL agent, and the idea of visited planets emitting a negative reward halo (also across the map, decays with distance) to discourage RL agents from camping.

 I introduced Republic Ships in hopes of encouraging emergent behaviour (not reward-driven, since I don't reward the RL agent from being near a Republic ship, I merely allowed it to 'see' them in its vision) where the RL agent learns more complex policies like 'kiting' i.e. learns to camp near Republic ships so they will take agro from incoming Seperatist ships to maximise its rewards if the RL agent 'sees' a Republic ship. (unfortunately I was not able to show this, likely requires much more iterations to learn)